Skip to content

 Regulation

-In Nigeria, the Securities and Exchange Commission of Nigeria alongside the Central Bank of Nigeria are in charge of regulating the forex and financial market.
-While these bodies have been operating for years in Nigeria, there are not any brokers that are under the supervision of any of these bodies.
+In Nigeria, the Securities and Exchange Commission of Nigeria, alongside the Central Bank of Nigeria are in charge of regulating the forex and financial market.
+Despite their long-standing presence, no forex brokers currently operate under their supervision.

-Better yet, Nigerian traders should prioritize brokers that have regulations in Africa by the FSCA in South Africa or the CMA in Kenya.
-When choosing brokers with regulations elsewhere, those with licenses from the FCA, the CySEC, and the ASIC stand out.
-These are the regulators in the UK, Cyprus, and Australia respectively.
-They have very strict laws that brokers must follow to receive a license.
+Better yet, Nigerian traders should prioritize brokers regulated in Africa by the FSCA in South Africa or the CMA in Kenya.
+When selecting brokers with licenses from other jurisdictions, those regulated by the FCA (UK), CySEC (Cyprus), and ASIC (Australia) stand out.

 #The lower the better